JeroenDeDauw/Replicator/README.md

 and [Queryr TermStore](https://www.entropywins.wtf/blog/2015/11/14/entitystore-and-termstore-for-wikibasewikidata/),
 as Replicator was created to populate the [QueryR REST API](http://queryr.wmflabs.org/about/).
 With some simple PHP additions you can write to the sources of your choosing.

+2022 note: this tool is somewhat out of date.
+If you wish to [bulk import into Wikibase](https://www.wikibase.consulting/fast-bulk-import-into-wikibase/), you can get in touch with [The Wikibase Consultancy](https://www.wikibase.consulting/).
+We also provide [Wikibase development services](https://www.wikibase.consulting/wikibase-services/) and [Wikibase hosting](https://professional.wiki/en/hosting/wikibase).

 Demos: